 Although Slovenia is not the only one to share the Adriatic Sea, the Slovenian coast makes this country one of the marvelous tourist countries.
 So, visit the Slovenian coast.

-The Adriatic Sea (from the Latin: Mare Hadriaticum or Mare Adriaticum) is a sea separating the Italian peninsula from the Balkan Peninsula.
-The Adriatic is the most northerly stretch of the Mediterranean Sea extending from the Otranto Canal (where it joins the Ionian Sea) to the Veneto region and the mouth of the Po River.
+The Adriatic Sea (from the Latin: Mare Hadriaticum or Mare Adriaticum) separates the Italian peninsula from the Balkan Peninsula.
+The Adriatic is the most northerly stretch of the Mediterranean Sea, extending from the Otranto Canal (where it joins the Ionian Sea) to the Veneto region and the mouth of the Po River.
 The coastal countries are Italy, Croatia, Albania, Montenegro, Bosnia and Herzegovina, and Slovenia.

 The Slovenian coast stretches between the city of Ankaran (near Italy) and the town of Sečovlje (close to the border with Croatia).
 Slovenia is not only the mountain!
 The country is open on the Adriatic Sea, along its forty kilometers of coastline.

 All towns or villages in this region have the particularity of being bilingual Slovenian and Italian.
-You will be able to express yourself in English, Italian and Slovenian.
+You can express yourself in English, Italian, and Slovenian.
 Go!
 Together!
-Let’s walk through 3 wonderful towns on the Slovenian coast.
+Let’s walk through 3 beautiful towns on the Slovenian coast.

 Koper: The Largest City on the Slovenian Coast

-If you are going on vacation on the Slovenian coast, you will surely have the opportunity to go to Koper for:
+If you are going on vacation on the Slovenian coast, you will indeed have the opportunity to go to Koper for:

 – A walk on the marina.

 – Buy some local products (honey, fruits, vegetables …) on the market (Saturday morning …).

 – Stroll through the old town shopping street (Čevljarska Ulica).